Bleiburg repatriations: Number of victims

+Ivo Goldstein notes the Croatian Commission's detailed Bleiburg data were never published, neither was promised data on Croat victims from similar projects by the Croatian Institute of History, the Catholic Church and others.
+Thus none can be verified, in contrast to the Jasenovac victim list, published online.
+While victim lists have been published for some sub-areas, these contain many errors, including listing as Croat WWII victims people who died naturally decades later.
+The lists also show that nearly all Croat Bleiburg victims were members of armed forces, with no children and only one woman (for aiding postwar Ustaše guerillas), thus contradicting Croatian rightists, who claim civilians, women and children were targeted.
+This differs from Jasenovac, where the majority of 83,145 named victims are women and children.
+Goldstein states that in view of 13,300 listed Bleiburg victims (some no doubt killed in battles before surrender), it may be time to revise downward Žerjavić's estimate of 45,000 to 55,000 Croat and Bosniak Bleiburg victims.

 The governmental commissions in Slovenia published more thorough data.
 In 2005, the Slovenian government established the Commission on Concealed Mass Graves in Slovenia.
 The commission estimates that there are around 100,000 victims of all nationalities in the graves in Slovenia.
 The Institute of Contemporary History in Ljubljana launched a research project to establish the number of casualties during and after the Second World War in Slovenia.
-As of 2008, their data shows that 14,274 Slovenians were killed in "post-war violence in Slovenia".
+As of 2008, their data shows that 14,274 Slovenians were killed in "post-war violence in Slovenia", which includes non-Bleiburg victims.
 The number includes 12,431 Slovene Home Guards and 1,076 civilians.
-According to data published by Slovenian historian Vida Deželak Barič in 2014, there were a total of 14,999 Slovenian victims of post-war killings, including 11,771 Slovene Home Guard POWs, 2,199 civilians, and 547 with an unknown status.
-The civilian casualties included 529 victims among the German minority.
+According to data published by Slovenian historian Vida Deželak Barič in 2014, there were a total of 14,999 Slovenian victims of post-war killings, including 12,101 Slovene collaborationist POWs, 2,199 civilians, and 547 with an unknown status.
+This includes victims unrelated to Bleiburg.
+Deželak Barič listed among the civilian casualties all 529 victims from the German minority, who she notes played a prominent role in Nazi forced Germanization and other repressive acts against Slovenes.